burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 ![Object](./react-tree.png)

-> React has extra optimization for simple "Text" nodes to avoid creating extra elements, but we're ignoring it for now
+> React has extra optimization for simple "Text" nodes to avoid creating extra elements

 That's where we could spot optimization in React structure.